Ecclesiastical Architects & Surveyors Association

 a) The annual subscriptions for Members and Associates shall be as determined from time to time at an Annual General Meeting, Ordinary General Meeting or Special General Meeting of the Association, and shall take effect from 1 September following.

-b) The annual subscription for Retired Members shall be set by the General Committee but shall not be greater than 50% of the Subscription for Members as determined in Clause 6 a) of this Rule.
+b) The annual subscription for Retired Members, Affiliate Members and Student Members shall be set by the General Committee but shall not be greater than 50% of the Subscription for Members as determined in Clause 6 a) of this Rule.

 c) Revenue from subscriptions and from any other source shall be paid into the general fund.

-d) The first annual subscription for Members, Retired Members and Associates shall become payable upon election and subsequent subscriptions shall be payable in advance on 1 September of each year.
+d) The first annual subscription for Full Members, Retired Members, Affiliate Members, Associate Members, or Students Members, shall become payable upon election and subsequent subscriptions shall be payable in advance on 1 September of each year.

-e) Where a Member or Associate has been elected on or after 1 June in any year, the subscription paid on election shall also be deemed to cover the following subscription year.
+e) i) Where a Full Member, Affiliate Member, Associate Member, or Student Member has been elected on or after 1 March in any year, the first subscription payment shall be 50% of the annual subscription for that year and thereafter subsequent

 f) The General Committee shall have the power, but not the obligation to reimburse any subscription for the part of a subscription year in the case of termination of membership.

-g) Any Member, Retired Member, Associate or Correspondent Member, whose subscription is unpaid after 30th September of any year, shall receive a notice to that effect from the Honorary Membership Secretary.
-If the subscription remains unpaid by 1st March of any subscription year (i.e. it is six months overdue for payment) then the membership shall automatically and forthwith lapse PROVIDED that the General Committee shall have power, at its absolute discretion to reinstate the Member, Retired Member, Associate or Correspondent Member upon payment of all owing subscriptions.
+g) Any Full Member, Retired Member, Affiliate Member, Associate Member, or Student Member, whose subscription is unpaid after 30th September of any year, shall receive a notice to that effect from the Honorary Membership Secretary.
+If the subscription remains unpaid by 1st March of any subscription year (i.e. it is six months overdue for payment) then the membership shall automatically and forthwith lapse PROVIDED that the General Committee shall have power, at its absolute discretion to reinstate the Full Member, Retired Member, Affiliate Member, Associate Member, or Student Member upon payment of all owing subscriptions.

 h) In case of illness or distress or other sufficient cause the Committee shall have the power to reduce an individual’s subscription.